The best souvenirs from Mexico for great travel gifts

 Amber, coffee, cacao, textiles, traditional clothing and accessories, art, and sweets.

 In Chiapas, you will find yourself trapped under the spells of all its magic.
-The smell of chocolate and coffee, the sounds of the street vendors, and the sight of their colorful and artfully handmade textile.
+The smell of chocolate and coffee, the sounds of street vendors, and the sight of their colorful, artfully handmade textiles.
 I swear you will want to buy everything.
-It’s art in its most row expression.
+It’s art in its most raw expression.

 San Cristobal Mercado